Did Jesus appoint a slave to work for him in these last days before armageddon? What does the Bible say?

 In Matthew 24, Jesus says that the unfaithful slave 'beats' other servants of the master.
 If God's slave is the Watchtower organization, the other servants must be everyone else who worships God differently.
 The other slaves must logically be everyone who isn't a Jehovah's Witness.
 Is that true?
 What do they say about people who belong to other religions?

 Do Jehovah's Witnesses respect and treat other slaves of God as equals?
 Or do they figuratively 'beat' and criticize all other belief systems as being wrong, false, and controlled by the Devil?
-The Watchtower Sept 1, 1989 answers that question nicely.
-Also see how the Watchtower treats Witnesses who leave their religion.
+The Watchtower Magazine, Sept 1, 1989 answers that question nicely.
+Also see how the organization treats Witnesses who leave their religion.
 See Apostate Jehovah's Witnesses

 What about the beliefs of Jehovah's Witnesses?
 Jesus says in Matthew 24 that the unfaithful slave 'drinks with drunkards'.
 Is their Governing Body sober?
 Or are they spiritually drunk?
 Have they interpreted the Bible correctly?
 Or have they grossly distorted the truth?